Freely-Given-org/ESFM/ESFMspec.md

 (Nor is the order of columns specified.)
 Instead, the columns may be customised by the server according to the needs/expectations of the app that is using them.
+(Actually, we don’t recommend finding information by encoding the column number into your software -- it’s easy enough to parse the column headers from the first row and find which column number has the information that you need.)

 ## Additional observations

 1. This spec neither forces nor discourages tagging words outside of Bible verse text, i.e., in titles, introductions, section headings, and footnotes, etc. It just depends on what you want/need.
-2. If every word in a ESFM text is tagged and the numbers are consecutive, and if the linked table contains information about what punctuation & whitespace and paragraph & character markers precede and/or follow the word, it's conceivable that a text could be constructed from the table alone (i.e., just from walking through the table without requiring any ESFM file).
+2. If every word in a ESFM text is tagged and the numbers are consecutive, and if the linked table contains information about what punctuation & whitespace and paragraph & character markers precede and/or follow the word, it’s conceivable that a text could be constructed from the table alone (i.e., just from walking through the table without requiring any ESFM file).
 This was not a design goal, but a side-effect, and it probably makes more sense for an original language (Heb/Grk) text than for a translation (because it tends to have less additional fields like section headings as well as less character markup).

 ## Discarded ideas